GAO-XINWEI/GAO-XINWEI.github.io/_pages/about.md

   - Learning to Optimization
   - Safety mechanisms of Machine Learning

-In addition to these core areas, I am eager to expand my research into emerging fields that align with my current expertise, such as recommender system, federated learning, and related areas.
+In addition to these core areas, I am eager to expand my research into emerging fields that align with my current expertise, such as generative AI, recommender system, data mining, federated learning, and related areas.

 ## 💻 Professional Experience